20th of May

 Preparing trainings and workshops is time-consuming.
 Preparing remote workshops is more time-consuming.
 Keeping the attention of all participants and actively engaging them is much more difficult remotely than on-site.
 Conversely, this means that you have to slice your agenda into smaller pieces much more than usual.
 For larger groups, you will need to work with and coordinate breakout rooms/sessions if you don't want 50% of your participants to answer emails while you do the workshop alone.
 A session of your workshop should never be longer than 60 minutes or you will lose many of your participants.

 The more participants there are in the workshop, the closer you have to lead.
 This is also true for on-site workshops.
 But in remote trainings and workshops it is hardly possible to make a spontaneous decision with more than 3 people and to include everyone equally.
-Prefer to give more in these cases.
+Although you probably want to have an open discussion and to include everyone - You have to steer more in these cases.
 If you have workshops with more than 10 participants, you probably already have some tight guard-rails set for your agenda.
 Stick to it.

 If you have the choice, workshops should always be held with active webcam (ALL) participants.
 A glance at another person's face makes communication much easier.
 Especially for strategic or controversial questions, the camera helps to de-escalate issues and to approach them with fewer problems.